-The LEED Gold-designed 30 Hudson Yards by acclaimed global architects Kohn Pedersen Fox Associates (KPF) offers state-of-the-art commercial office space and a direct connection to the Shops & Restaurants of Hudson Yards and a future direct underground connection to the No. 7 subway station.
-The 2.6 million square foot building features panoramic views of the city skyline and Hudson River, a dramatic ground floor lobby with an original installation by renowned artist Jaume Plansa and entrances off Tenth Avenue and Hudson Boulevard, directly adjacent to the subway entrance to the No. 7 subway.
-WarnerMedia employees have already moved into the building that is also home to KKR, Wells Fargo Securities, DNB Bank, and Related’s corporate offices, as well as the city’s highest outdoor observation deck, Edge.
+The LEED Gold-designed 30 Hudson Yards by acclaimed global architects Kohn Pedersen Fox Associates (KPF) offers state-of-the-art commercial office space and a direct connection to The Shops & Restaurants at Hudson Yards and a future direct underground connection to the No. 7 subway station.
+The 2.6-million-square-foot building features panoramic views of the city skyline and Hudson River, a dramatic ground floor lobby with an original installation by renowned artist Jaume Plensa and entrances off Tenth Avenue and Hudson Boulevard, directly adjacent to the subway entrance to the No. 7 subway.
+WarnerMedia employees have already moved into the building that is also home to KKR, Wells Fargo Securities, DNB Bank and Related’s corporate offices, as well as the city’s highest outdoor observation deck, Edge.
 30 Hudson Yards is located at the epicenter of Manhattan’s most exciting new 24/7 mixed-use neighborhood, which will continue to take shape over the next decade.

-A model for the 21st-century urban experience, Hudson Yards is an unprecedented mix of buildings, parks, utilities and public spaces that combine to form a connected, responsive, clean, reliable and efficient neighborhood.
-Planned as the largest LEED certified neighborhood in New York City, Hudson Yards is home to a first-of-it-kind microgrid and two cogeneration plants that will save 24,000 MT of CO2e greenhouse gases from being emitted annually by generating electricity and hot and chilled water for the neighborhood—more than twice as efficiently as conventional energy sources.
-Additionally, nearly 10 million gallons of storm water will be collected from building roofs and public plazas, then filtered and reused in mechanical and irrigation systems.
+A model for the 21st century urban experience, Hudson Yards is an unprecedented mix of buildings, parks, utilities and public spaces that combines to form a connected, responsive, clean, reliable and efficient neighborhood.
+Planned as the largest LEED-certified neighborhood in New York City, Hudson Yards is home to a first-of-its-kind microgrid and two cogeneration plants that will save 24,000 MT of CO2e greenhouse gases from being emitted annually by generating electricity and hot and chilled water for the neighborhood—more than twice as efficiently as conventional energy sources.
+Additionally, nearly 10 million gallons of stormwater will be collected from building roofs and public plazas, then filtered and reused in mechanical and irrigation systems.
 The development of Hudson Yards also provides for over 1,000 new or permanently preserved affordable units onsite and in the neighborhood, 14 acres of public space and a new K-8 public school.